 The Bourbon Chronicles: Buffalo Trace distillery tour

-Buffalo Trace is the producer of some of the finest bourbons on the market (when you can find them): Blanton’s, Pappy van Winkle, Eagle Rare, and of course Buffalo Trace.
+Buffalo Trace is the producer of some of the finest bourbons on the market (when you can find them): Blanton’s, Pappy van Winkle, Eagle Rare, and of course Buffalo Trace, among others.
 They’re some of the best – and highly coveted – bourbons in the eyes of bourbon collectors and connoisseurs alike.
 The distillery and its tour are humbly representative of the history and quality that come with their products.

 At a glance: